Who is Karen Chen?

 Chen won gold at the U.S. National Championship in 2017 and was named to her first world championship team.
 In Helsinki, Chen finished fourth.
 Alongside teammates Ashley Wagner and Mariah Bell – who finished seventh and 12th respectively – the trio earned three berths for the U.S. at the 2018 PyeongChang Olympics.
 At nationals in 2018, Chen was on the podium with a bronze medal.

 Chen garnered a lot of attention after winning a bronze medal at nationals in 2015.
 Previously, she had won a Novice national title in 2012.

 Wagner said Chen “saved the day” by finishing fourth at Worlds in 2017.

-Chen’s short program score at nationals in 2017 was the highest ever recorded in ladies’ figure skating at the U.S. Championships.
+At the time, Chen’s short program score at nationals in 2017 was the highest ever recorded in ladies’ figure skating at the U.S. Championships.